Hjorthmedh/RGCmorphology/ms/intro.md

 ## Selection of multiple feature vectors

 Rodrieck and Brening (1983) described the need to base RGC classification on objectively measurable features, which if used to form axes, would define a feature space.
 If we look at the cartoon in Figure 3A, we can see that dendritic area on the y-axis can separate the red and green clusters quite well, but it is a poor predictor when separating the green and blue groups.
 By introducing soma area as an additional feature we can now see that the different types separate in feature space.
-What a classifier does is look at the position of an unknown RGC **(black dot, marked with ?)**, and see where it is located relative to the previously identified RGCs in the abstract feature space.
+What a classifier does is look at the position of an unknown RGC (black square in Figure 3C), and see where it is located relative to the previously identified RGCs in the abstract feature space.
 In this case the RGC is within the green region, so it is very likely that it is of that type.
 If points belonging to the same RGC type cluster together in space and each cluster is distinct (Figure 3A), then it is possible to correctly predict all RGC types.
 If instead the classes completely overlap in feature space (Figure 3B) then classification is next to impossible.
 In the intermediate case there is some overlap between individual RGC types in feature space (Figure 3C), then classification is still possible but there will be some miss-classifications.

 Using the fifteen features listed, we can translate each neuron into a fifteen-dimensional feature vector (Figure 2F) which is then a point in feature space.
 A priori it is not certain that all fifteen features should be used in classification.
 With each additional feature, the dimensionality of the feature space increases, causing the data points to be more spread out.
 Adding features with little or no useful information increases the distance between all cells in feature space.
 As more irrelevant features are added, the difference between within-class distance and between-class distance decreases, making the cells harder to classify.
 Another potential complication is that some of the features capture similar properties, leading to correlations between the features.
 The pairwise correlations between all features are reported in Table 4.
 For example, mean segment length and mean terminal segment length are highly correlated with each other, but strongly anti-correlated with density of branch points.
 To assess which subset of features would give the best classification we did an exhaustive search using all possible combinations of the fifteen features.
 We choose the Naïve Bayes classifier, as initial tests showed that it was fast and had reasonably good classification performance.
 A bootstrap aggregation classifier and Support Vector Machine performed equally well.
 The performance of each set of features was assessed using five-fold cross-validation.
 Because of variations in ranking between individual runs, we repeated this procedure 20 times to get robust results.
 The results from this exploration are shown in Table 6, which shows the best subset for each given number of features.
 Classification performance initially increases with the number of features, however after eight features, additional features were detrimental to performance.
 We found that, in our dataset, stratification depth (relative to soma position) and bistratification distance were poor predictors.
 Here, we opted for a five feature classifier, as adding a sixth feature only marginally improved performance.
 The features used were Dendritic Area, Density of Branch Points, Fractal Dimension, Mean Terminal Segment Length and Soma Area, which gave an average classification rate of 83%.
 By contrast, the baseline for classifier performance when guessing randomly is about 24%.